Cart

 For most people dealing with shoulder pain, a medium to firm mattress provides the best balance of gentle contouring and sturdy support.
 It cushions the shoulder joint without letting your torso sag.
 If you're in the Katy, Richmond, or Rosenberg area, the best way to find your perfect fit is to come in and test out a few options from our mattress collection.
 Feeling the difference for yourself is the surest way to find a mattress that will help you wake up refreshed and pain-free.

-Can Changing Your Sleep Position Help?
+Could Changing Your Sleep Position Help?

 Absolutely.
 While your mattress lays the groundwork for a good night's sleep, adjusting how you lie down can be a game-changer for shoulder pain.
 Most of us have a go-to position we settle into without much thought, but a few simple tweaks can make a world of difference in how you feel when you wake up.